KonstantineVashalomidze/managing-a-library/README.md

 * The system should generate reports on the most popular books, the busiest days and times, and the most active customers.

-Design patterns to use:

-    Factory pattern: Use this pattern to create books in the system.

-    Abstract Factory pattern: Use this pattern to create different types of books, such as fiction and non-fiction, in the system.

-    Builder pattern: Use this pattern to build complex books, such as reference books, in the system.

-    Prototype pattern: Use this pattern to create new books based on existing ones in the system.

-    Singleton pattern: Use this pattern to ensure that only one instance of the library management system exists.

-    Observer pattern: Use this pattern to update the availability of books and the borrowing history of customers as books are borrowed and returned.

-    Note that this is just one approach to implementing the Library Management System project, and you can choose to modify or improve it based on your own design choices.
-The important thing is to practice using different design patterns to solve different problems in the system.